mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

     * Optionally, for larger reviews, find someone to **chair** the review.
 This can facilitate the process (i.e. scheduling the meeting, managing the clock, ensuring minutes are taken, etc.) and enables the reviewer to concentrate on the review itself.
 The rest of this document uses 'chair' for the administrative role.
 For smaller reviews the reviewer also does the tasks of the chair.

 2. The team produces a **Review Packet** designed to document the proposal identified in step 1.
 The Review Packet includes:
-    * A lay summary of the problem space which is focused on defining a shared language and identifying the key forces behind the problem.
+    * A lay summary of the problem space that defines a shared language and identifies the key forces behind the problem.
     * A list of the groups directly affected by the proposal to ensure that the review meeting includes representatives from those groups.
     * A vision of what the project will achieve on completion.
     * A brief that explains what the team is proposing.
 This should read more like an encyclopedia entry than a marketing document.
 The audience is the people in the review; i.e. this should attempt to plug organizational documentation holes.
 The documentation process should not be more onerous than is required for the review.
 The brief should identify: